Tackling real-world problems through Interdisciplinary Collaboration (TIC)

 Dr. Yolanda van Beek

-• “In the TIC course you not only learn by working together with students from other disciplines, but you also learn how to apply knowledge from your own discipline to current complex social issues.
-The Dynamics of Youth theme aims to involve youth in achieving the ‘sustainable development goals’; these goals concern their future and your own!”
+“In the TIC course you not only learn by working together with students from other disciplines, but you also learn how to apply knowledge from your own discipline to current complex social issues.
+Together with societal partners outside the university we aim at achieving sustainable developmental goals that foster a healthy planet.”

 Course coordinator: